 There is also a free area to launch your small watercraft such as canoes and kayaks.

-Sandy Point Beach offers seasonal fun including:
+Sandy Point Beach offers various activities depending on the season including:

 - 1-mile of sandy beach front